katson1/calamity-bot/README.md

 # 🤖 Calamity-bot
-A bot that drafts maps and bans for a game (Heroes of the Storm) [tournament](https://www.calamitygaming.com.br/heroes-of-the-storm).
+A Discord bot that drafts maps and bans for a game (Heroes of the Storm) [tournament](https://www.calamitygaming.com.br/heroes-of-the-storm).

 ![](https://github.com/katson1/calamity-bot/blob/master/utils/assets/preview.gif)